-Sign up to our pre-overdue notification service and we’ll send you an email reminder three days before your items are due back.
+Sign up to our email reminder service and we’ll send you an email three days before your items are due back.
 You can set this up in the personal details section of your online account.
 (If you’ve already signed up and aren’t getting your notifications, check your spam or junk folders.)

 Please note that this is a courtesy service only, and it remains the responsibility of the customer to return any borrowed items by the due date.

 Responsibilities of cardholders

 You are responsible for everything borrowed on your card, and for any charges.